yangzhi-psy/gRAICAR/README.md

 ## Demonstration
 An example dataset with 4 subjects is included in this repository, see the directory '_demo_'.

 This example shows recommended directory structure for gRAICAR analyses.
+Please refer to [a full directory tree](demo/directoryTree.txt) of the demonstration data.

 A configuration file, '_gRAICAR\_settings\_rest\_Jan.02.15-21.mat_', is included in '_demo/0scripts/_', which can be loaded into the GUI for performing the example analysis